 With the deadline for the Public Policy and International Affairs (PPIA) Junior Summer Institute (JSI) fellowship approaching fast, I want to share with you all some tips that I hope will help undocumented students strengthen their applications.
 PPIA is a seven-week fellowship that exposes college juniors to the public policy field by allowing them to take graduate-level courses while also connecting them with a network of professionals who work in different areas of policy.
 The program’s purpose is to prepare students for graduate degrees in public policy and international affairs to diversify the policy field with leaders from underrepresented communities who “are representative of the full spectrum of America.”
 There are five participating universities that host fellows for the JSI program: Carnegie Mellon, Princeton, Berkeley, University of Michigan, and the University of Minnesota.
 Unfortunately, Berkeley and Princeton University are the only institutions that accept undocumented students.
 Although admission into PPIA is extremely limited for undocumented students, that should not discourage you from applying.

-Earlier this year, I was admitted to Princeton’s JSI program and had the privilege to participate in PPIA this past summer.
+I had the privilege to participate in PPIA.
 Overall, I had a phenomenal experience that reassured my desire to pursue either a Master in Public Policy or a Master in Public Administration.
 Never in my life did I imagine that someday I’d be surrounded by inspiring folks from all over the nation who share my same passion for using policies to serve the communities we come from.
 We took classes in micro-economics, statistical analysis, policy writing, and policy analysis.
 The amount of work that we had to do–including econ and stats problem sets, STATA lab assignments, exams, and policy memo write-ups–was overwhelming, but having each other for support got us through.

 In my view, you can’t make policies for us, without us.
 And so, for those interested in policy who are or will be applying to PPIA, here are some tips to consider as you work on your applications: